 [Image: One of the many Personal Guarantees that Wimpfheimer gave investors.]

-Now that Fulda (and his partner Wimpfheimer) has defaulted on millions of dollars to investors, Fulda has once again taken flight and now lives in Dubai.
+Now that Fulda (and his partner Wimpfheimer) has defaulted on millions of dollars to investors, Fulda has taken flight and now lives in Dubai.
 Yes, an Orthodox Jewish man living in an Arab country.
 Draw your own conclusions.

 Complicated interrelated corporate structures are widely frowned upon because they create the perfect cover for misconduct: the more layers and entities a manager builds, the easier it becomes to obscure where investors’ money is flowing and to hide improper transfers.